America (1899 steamboat): Operations

 America embarking cadets from the Newill Military Academy, April 21, 1905.

 A trial trip was taken on March 12, 1899, on the Portland-St. Helens route.
 America’s schedule in March 1899 was a daily route, leaving St. Helens at 7:30 a.m., arriving in Portland at 10:30 a.m.
 Returning the steamer departed Portland at 2:30 p.m., arriving at St. Helens at 6:00 p.m.
-Captain Good advertised the new steamer as carrying “nothing but passengers and fast freight.”
+Captain Good advertised the new steamer as carrying "nothing but passengers and fast freight."
 Fare was 50 cents.
 America made 25 to 30 landings along the route.

 On September 14, 1904, most of the business district of St. Helens was destroyed by fire.
 America was at the dock at the time, and was able to keep a warehouse and a merchandise store from burning by playing the steamer's firehose on the buildings.

 Drowning of passenger during rescue

-On March 8, 1904, a child, 12 year old Zoe Brown, fell from the passenger deck of America through a broken railing.
+On March 8, 1904, 12-year-old Zoe Brown fell from the passenger deck of America through a broken railing.
 The railing had been broken two days before in a collision with a dock, and not repaired.

-Sumner “Jack” Smith, aged 26, a passenger on America, leapt into the river to save the child.
+Sumner "Jack" Smith, aged 26, a passenger on America, leapt into the river to save the child.
 Smith, who was reported to have been a strong swimmer, was able to reach the child and hold her above water.
 A boat was launched from the steamer, and was able to reach Smith and the child.
 The child was brought into the boat, and saved, but Smith drowned before he could be taken aboard.
 Following a hearing conducted before steamboat inspectors Edwards and Fuller, Captain Good was found guilty of negligence in not having the railing repaired, and his license was suspended for 30 days.